Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 Which begs the question…

-Why insist on “Medicine” when there are other less-competitive Medical courses that will still make you a Doctor?
+Why insist on “Medicine & Surgery” when there are other less-competitive MEDICAL COURSES that will still make you a Doctor?

-There is nothing wrong with going for a competitive course, just be sure that your academic strength can handle the tough requirements of that competitive course.
+There is nothing wrong with going for a competitive course, just be sure that your academic strength can handle the tough requirements for that competitive course.

 Otherwise, consider a “similar but less competitive” course and your admission is almost guaranteed.